Weetynn/houseprice-dm/README.md

     ▪️ Legitimate Outliers: Outliers were detected in price, bedrooms, sqft_living, grade, condition, view, sqft_above, sqft_basement, long, sqft_living15, and sqft_lot.
 These are considered genuine as they reflect real-world variations like high prices and large living areas, so they will not be removed.

     ▪️ Erroneous outliers: Observation 9 in the sqft_lot attribute recorded a 533,610 square foot lot but had only one bedroom, one bathroom, and a small 800 square foot living area, far below the average for neighboring properties.
 Due to this inconsistency, it is considered illogical and will be removed.

+#### 📌 Inconsistencies Identified

+    ▪️ The bedrooms attribute included two entries with zero bedrooms, which were flagged for removal due to their implausibility.